Apple cider vinegar

 Apple cider vinegar is promoted as a natural anti-itch agent.
-NPF agrees that the liquid may help with scalp itch.
+The National Psoriasis Foundation agrees that the liquid may help with scalp itch.

 If you’d like to try using apple cider vinegar to treat scalp psoriasis, apply to your scalp several times a week.
 If it causes a burning sensation, try diluting the vinegar on a 1:1 ratio with water.
-If burning still occurs, do not use.
+If burning still occurs, stop using it.

 Other health benefits